Frequently Asked Question : Compliance & Licensing

 Regulatory punitive actions can be imposed on companies that fail to comply with GDP requirements.

 Not necessary.
-The company can proceed to apply for an Import License / Wholesaler’s License, and the GDP inspection of the company’s premises will be scheduled later.
+The company can proceed to apply for an Import License / Wholesaler's License, and NPRA will schedule the GDP inspection at the company's premises later.

 The company may apply for updating the License Conditions for handling cold chain products to the Licensing and Certification Section, Centre of Regulatory Coordination & Strategic Planning, NPRA.
 Please refer to the Surat Pemakluman Pemberian Syarat Lesen Pengendalian Keluaran Rangkaian Sejuk bagi Lesen Pengilang, Lesen Mengimport dan Lesen Pemborong Keluaran Berdaftar, effective from 7 March 2023.